Quantum trajectories for time-dependent adiabatic master equations: Introduction

 Thus, here we develop the first treatment of a quantum trajectories unravelling of a time-dependent adiabatic master equation (AME).
 We make a formal comparison between the quantum trajectory unraveling of the Lindblad master equation with time-independent and time-dependent operators, and discuss the validity of applying it to the unraveling of the AME.
+While our analysis closely follows the standard time-independent approach, the time-dependent case results in new additional validity conditions that must be satisfied.

+The individual trajectories of the AME shed new light on how the average case captured by the AME emerges.
+When the quantum state is a pure energy eigenstate and the unitary evolution is adiabatic, the drift term in the quantum trajectories approach vanishes, and the quantum state follows the instantaneous eigenstates until a jump occurs.
+We can associate these jumps with an excitation or relaxation process, depending on the direction of the jump.
+This provides an intuitive (yet rigorous) picture for how the averaged dynamics of the AME arises.

 An important advantage of the quantum trajectories approach is that for an $N$-dimensional system, one quantum trajectory requires storing and updating $2N-1$ real numbers, while solving the master equation for a density matrix requires storing and updating $N^2-1$ real numbers.
 This quadratic saving allows simulations of systems with sizes that are infeasible by directly solving the master equation.
 The tradeoff is that many trajectories must be run in order to accurately approximate the solution of the master equation, but this tradeoff can be reduced by using many parallel processes to represent each trajectory.